 Bacon: the cornerstone of the Standard American Diet and the decade's trendiest ingredient for just about every dish from bánh mì to beignets.
 What usually stands as a greasy breakfast (or lunch, or dinner) indulgence has lately emerged in San Francisco's fine dining scene.

 The only catch about this bacon?
 It doesn't come from a pig.
-Matthew Accarrino, executive chef at San Francisco's SPQR, has created a bacon made with white sturgeon worthy of the restaurant's one Michelin star.
+SPQR executive chef Matthew Accarrino has created a bacon made with white sturgeon worthy of the restaurant's one Michelin star.

 At 2 PM, the SPQR team is busy at work prepping for evening service.
 The dark lacquered tables have yet to be set.
 Curious pedestrians on Fillmore Street peek into the restaurant's open front door.
 Donning a white T-shirt behind the marble chef's counter, Accarrino slices up the golden-skinned product.